BenSchr/Twitterstream-Sentiment-Analysis/README.md

 You can find the code here [twitterstreamproducer.py](/code/twitterstreamproducer.py)

-At first we define a StdOutListener who listenes on the Stream the function *on_data()* defines the part what we want to do with every tweet we get.
+At first we define a StdOutListener who listenes on the Stream the function *on_data()* defines what we want to do with every tweet we get.
 The function *cleantweet()* cleans every tweet by just extracting the user, date and the text.
 After this the tweet is send to the topic "tweets".

 ```python